 One of our favorite annual events is coming to Keystone.
 The Sturgis Motorcycle Rally, Aug.
 8 to Aug.
 14, brings thousands of motorcycles to downtown Keystone.

 Mount Rushmore is on just about every biker’s bucket list.
 And motorcyclists love the Old West boardwalk — a great place for equal measures of bike watching and people watching.
 You can put your feet up and watch the world go by.

 And in Keystone, we treat bikers the way they want to be treated.
 We’re still a family destination, and bikers appreciate that.
 No live music blaring.
 No navel whiskey shots.
 No wall-to-wall T-shirt tents.
 Just a good, relaxing break from the road.

 Speaking of the road, Keystone is a great jumping-off point for some of the greatest Black Hills rides.
 The list includes:

-A NOTE ABOUT BIKES AND BISON: Please give the bison a wide berth when you encounter them on the road.
+Please give the bison a wide berth when you encounter them on the road.
 They are fairly peaceful when you leave them alone.
-Revving motors, bike horns and too-close bikers can bring out the beast in these beasts.
+Revving motors, bike horns, and too-close bikers can bring out the best in these beasts.
 They are fast and incredibly agile, and they can do serious damage.
 And when there’s a bison calf, a very protective mom will not be far away.